 Attending one of Los Hermanos de Oro’s performances is like witnessing something magical.
 Hours pass by as they play without pause and you see their laughs and smiles as they captivate the crowd.
 Song after song after song, an audience gathers, dancing and singing along with occasional whoops and cheers.

 Feeling the energy they give to the crowd, you realize they are far more than just a trio of high school musicians.

-M-A’s highlight, Mexican regional-style, music ensemble, Los Hermanos de Oro, was created in fall 2021.
+M-A’s highlight, the Mexican regional-style, music ensemble, Los Hermanos de Oro, was created in the fall of 2021.
 It consists of senior Noel Duarte, the bassist, alum Adrian Medina, the guitarist, and junior Angel Lombera, the lead singer and guitarist.

 Although it has only been a year since their debut, Los Hermanos de Oro has already signed to a record label, and they released their first album on December 19, 2022.
 They won M-A’s Battle of the Bands last year and play regularly at house parties, quinceañeras, and school events.
 They will perform at a wedding this July.